Modern life is

 But the truth is, if we want our mind to stop running around on overdrive, swirling with thoughts, we have to give it a chance to chill the f*$k out.
-We can’t just assume that in amongst the craziness of this world, and the constant stimulation that somehow our minds will just switch off and calm down; finding that place of calm is something we need to actively practice.
+We can’t just assume that in amongst the craziness of this world and the constant stimulation that somehow our minds will just switch off and calm down; finding that place of calm is something we need to actively practice.
 And once you make it a habit, creating those moments of calm can become quite addictive.
 Our minds LOVE to slow down if we give them the chance…but it does take a little dedication.

-Here are my top 5 tips for creating a moment of quiet and teaching your mind to slow down.
+Here are my top 4 tips for creating a moment of quiet and teaching your mind to slow down.

-- Immerse Yourself in a Hobby
+Immerse Yourself in a Hobby

 Doing something you truly love, and immersing yourself in it for a period of time, has the ability to quieten your mind.
 When you become so involved in what you are doing your mind turns off the background chatter and just concentrates on the moment.
-In psychology such a state is referred to as experiencing Flow.
+In psychology, such a state is referred to as experiencing Flow.

 This sense of losing the mind chatter is one of the reasons why hobbies have the ability to help revive us.
 They bring us into the present moment and take us out of our heads.

 Literally Turn Off the Noise

 Can you remember the last time you were in a quiet house?
 Or a quiet car?
 Or surrounded by nothing more

 When you are at home you don’t need the TV on as background noise, or the radio going.
 When you are in the car turn off the radio and drive without the noise.
 Life has a sense of calm and stillness to it when you take away the unnecessary noise.

 Another way to do this is to go for a run or a walk in nature without the headphones.
 Concentrate on what is around you rather than escaping the moment by filling your mind with other information.
-Exercising can absolutely be a form of active meditation.
+Exercising can be a form of active meditation.
 Your mind may well wander and think through things, but having a conscious intention of bringing it back to your surroundings can help you focus and quieten the mind while you move.

 We all have different things that will work for us.
 Some of us will also find that some things are much easier for us to do than others.
 It is about tuning in and listening to what you feel will work best for you.
 But the power of quietening the mind cannot be overlooked.
 Moments of quiet in the mind help you develop a sense of inner calm.
 Consciously removing some of the stimulation that comes with modern life can go a long way in helping you to chill out.